 5. Nibble On Octopus Balls… Takoyaki

-Yes Octopus balls, not the kind you’re thinking though.
-This is takoyaki, a popular street food that you can find all over Osaka.
+Yes, Octopus balls, don’t worry not that kind of ball!
+This is takoyaki, a popular street food that you can find all over Osaka and you will likely be eating these bad boys everyday, they are that good

 These little balls are made of a batter with small pieces of octopus in it, it is then topped with a sticky sauce, bonita flakes or chives.
 The inside is surprisingly mushy and gooey, I was expecting a bread-like consistency, more similar to a doughnut, but this soft texture is absolutely delicious!